Main Content Anchor

 Always make sure that you’re not taking more than the prescribed dose from your doctor.
 Don’t take more than the maximum recommended dose of over the counter medication.
 If you do take more than the prescribed or recommended dose, it increases the risk of you being under the influence of a drug if you drive.

-Even if you don’t take more of a medication than you are supposed to, you could still be under the influence of a drug if you take the medication and drive.
+Even if you don’t take more of a medication than you are supposed to, you could still be under the influence of a drug, or have a relevant drug in your saliva or blood, if you take the medication and drive.
 Check the box, bottle or information leaflet provided with your medication for any warnings about possible effects of the medication on your ability to drive safely.
+You should also check whether the medication contains a relevant drug.
 Speak to your doctor or pharmacist if you need more information to work out whether you can take the medication and safely drive.

 What happens when I go to court for a drug driving offence?

-You should hand in your driver's licence at the court as it will be cancelled straight away.
+You will have to hand in your driver's licence to the Police Prosecutor at the court or to the Department of Transport, as it will be cancelled straight away.
 It’s an offence to keep a cancelled driver's licence.

 Do I need legal advice?